Why Rocket Companies Inc. (RKT) Stock Could See Much Higher Prices Ahead

 Rocket Companies Inc. (RKT) Insider Activity

-Rocket Companies Inc. disclosed in a document filed with the SEC on Sep 02 that Farner Jay (Chief Executive Officer) bought a total of 26,000 shares of the company’s common stock.
-The trade occurred on Sep 02 and was made at $7.68 per share for $0.2 million.
-Following the transaction, the insider now directly holds 3.92 million shares of the RKT stock.
+Rocket Companies Inc. disclosed in a document filed with the SEC on Sep 09 that Rizik Matthew (Director) bought a total of 2,700 shares of the company’s common stock.
+The trade occurred on Sep 09 and was made at $7.94 per share for $21438.0.
+Following the transaction, the insider now directly holds 0.35 million shares of the RKT stock.

 Rocket Companies Inc. (RKT): Who are the competitors?